-Implementation of a System/370 mode and an ECPS:VSE mode is standard.
-Both modes provide the ability to support virtual storage.
+Implementation of a System/370 mode and an ECPS:VSE mode, both of which support virtual storage, is standard.
 The major difference between the two modes is the way in which address translation is performed to support a virtual storage environment.

 System/370 mode provides compatibility with System/360 and System/370.
 When System/370 mode is in effect, either the basic control (BC) mode or the extended control (EC) mode of operation will also be in effect.
-BC mode is the System/360-compatible mode for 4300 Processors and is architecturally equivalent to BC mode for System/370.
+BC mode is the System/360-compatible mode for 4300 Processors and is architecturally equivalent to BC mode for System/370 Processors.

 The EC mode of System/370 mode provides a different PSW format and an altered, permanently assigned lower processor storage area.
 These changes provide additional processor control and support new functions, such as the dynamic address translation facility to support virtual storage, that are not available in BC mode.
-The EC mode of System/370 mode is architecturally equivalent (with a few exceptions) to the EC mode of System/370.
+The EC mode of System/370 mode in the 4341 processor is architecturally equivalent (with a few exceptions) to the EC mode of System/370 processors.

 When System/370 and EC modes are in effect, the standard dynamic address translation (DAT) facility can be enabled to provide translation of addresses in instructions (but not addresses in channel command words) during program execution.
-The standard channel indirect data addressing function is provided for this mode to enable an I/O buffer to span a set of noncontiguous processor storage areas when DAT is enabled.
+The standard channel indirect data addressing function is provided for System/370 mode to enable an I/O buffer to span a set of noncontiguous processor storage areas when DAT is enabled.